A growing youth population could bring great benefits to Rwanda, but youth employment remains a key policy challenge

 Almost 80% of Rwanda’s population is under the age of 35.
 This large and growing youth population presents both a challenge and an opportunity to policymakers.

-The report also maps the current policy and programmatic landscape through interviews with key stakeholders at all levels from high-level government officials, to leading implementing organizations and to youth-led groups in order to capture the youth voice.
+The report synthesizes the existing literature and maps the policy and program landscape through interviews with key stakeholders at all levels: from high-level government officials, to leading implementing organizations, to youth-led groups in order to capture the youth voice.